 It really is the most difficult part of the process.
 It can take a lot to unlearn and stop relying on our automatic reactions.

 So if I did something like that [as a kid] and I was hit, I probably can almost reflexively spank him.
 Or if I was sent to my room, that’s probably what I would do.
-But in a matter of seconds I went through this in my mind, what are my long term goals?
+But in a matter of seconds, I went through this in my mind, what are my long-term goals?
 I want him to trust me, I don’t want him to be afraid of me.
 I want him to come to me whenever he makes a mistake like this later in his life.
 So I don’t want to do anything in this moment that’s going to start building fear in him.
 What else do I want?
-I want him to not ever do that again, but I want to understand why.
+I want him to not ever do that again, but I want him to understand why.
 So how do I help him understand why?
 And I want him to know that he can fix his mistakes and make things up to people.

 I’m thinking, he plays in the sink all the time.
 He loves water.
 We had little toys that we’d set him up on towels and just let him play in the water.
 So to him water is water.
 He doesn’t know why this is a big deal.
 So I started to explain about germs and a little bit about plumbing and how, if we flush that it’s gonna clog it, and then I’m going to call a plumber and it’s gonna cost money that I’d way rather put toward our holidays.
 And now Daddy doesn’t have a toothbrush.
 So what are we gonna do?
 And he just looked at me and said, “Mom, I should buy him a new one.”
 And so he went into his room and he got his little money.
 And we went to the drugstore, and he bought him a new toothbrush.
 And then we came back home, and he went into his dad’s office, and he said, Daddy, I dropped your toothbrush in the toilet.
 I’m sorry.
 And he meant it.